 Visa vs Mastercard vs Discover vs American Express: How Widely Accepted are They?

 Consumers who have Discover and American Express credit cards are likely to run into the most trouble finding merchants who accept their cards, especially when travelling outside the United States.
 Discover has leveraged international partnerships with other card networks, including UnionPay.
-As of 2015, these alliances have allowed Discover to become one of the most widely accepted international card brands.
+These alliances have allowed Discover to become one of the most widely accepted international card brands.
 Still, as you can see below, Discover still has gaps in coverage when it comes to certain major countries.

 Where are American Express Cards Accepted?

-Consumers will find it more difficult to find merchants that accept Amex cards than any of the other networks.
-This is true both domestically and abroad.
-Approximately six million U.S. merchants take American Express cards, which is about 30% fewer than accept Visa, Mastercard and Discover.
-It's generally a good idea to have a backup card with you whenever out, in case you happen upon one of the merchants that doesn't take American Express.
+In the past, consumers found it more difficult to find merchants that accept Amex cards than any of the other networks.
+Now, this is only true abroad.
+Approximately 10.6 million U.S. merchants take American Express cards, which is only 1% fewer than Visa, Mastercard and Discover.
+It's generally a good idea to have a backup card with you when traveling, in case you happen upon one of the merchants that doesn't take American Express.

 Despite this, as noted above, millions of merchants still accept Amex cards.
 If you live in major cities or near tourist destinations especially, you will likely find merchants who accept American Express as payment.
 Amex is also increasing its cardmember base, and the number of sales with the company's cards is increasing.
 Over time, this growth helps counter Amex's high processing costs for merchants, and incentivizes them to accept American Express if they want to gain access to the growing number of customers who use these cards.

 Some merchants refuse to work with American Express due to how expensive it is to process their transactions.
-Most Amex cards offer premium rewards, and each swipe from these cards can cost merchants 2.5% of the sale or more.
-In contrast, Visa, Mastercard and Discover can charge fees of between 1.7% to 2%.
-This provides a strong monetary incentive for store managers to favor using those networks over American Express.
+Most Amex cards offer premium rewards, and each swipe from these cards can cost merchants 2.3% of the sale or more.
+This is a significant fee reduction compared to years past, resulting in a larger acceptance of Amex cards nationwide.
+In contrast, Visa, Mastercard and Discover can charge fees of between 2.15 to 2.26%.
+This provides a monetary incentive for store managers to favor using those networks over American Express.